laher/goxc/README.md

 Limitations
 -----------

+ * Currently there's a bug meaning you can only run goxc on the current folder.
  * Only tested on Linux.
 No idea if it would work on Win/Mac/FreeBSD
- * Currently there's a bug meaning you can only run goxc on the current folder.
  * Currently goxc is only designed to build standalone Go apps without linked libraries.
 You can try but YMMV

 Todo
 ----

- * Fix bug to allow building of a different directory other than current working directory.
+ * Fix bug to allow building of a different directory (other than current working directory)
  * 'specify artifact folder' option
  * 'specify version name' option
  * 'generate Downloads page' option